4teamwork/cypress-drag-drop/README.md

 ### Check command outcome

-The `drag` command is able to tell wether the drag attempt was successful or not.
+The `drag` command is able to tell whether the drag attempt was successful or not.
 So, the command will yield `true` when the drag attempt was successful and `false` otherwise:

 ``` javascript
 cy.get('.sourceitem').drag('.target').then((success) => {